nabob-labs/nabob-framework/nabob-framework/tests/compiler-v2-doc/nabob_coin.md

 <tr>
 <td>2</td>
-<td>The BOB coin may only be created exactly once.</td>
+<td>The BOS coin may only be created exactly once.</td>
 <td>Medium</td>
 <td>The initialization function may only be called once.</td>
-<td>Enforced through the <a href="https://github.com/nabob-labs/nabob-core/blob/main/nabob-move/framework/nabob-framework/sources/coin.move">coin</a> module, which has been audited.</td>
+<td>Enforced through the <a href="https://github.com/nabob-labs/nabob/blob/main/nabob-move/framework/nabob-framework/sources/coin.move">coin</a> module, which has been audited.</td>
 </tr>

 <tr>
 <td>4</td>
-<td>Any type of operation on the BOB coin should fail if the user has not registered for the coin.</td>
+<td>Any type of operation on the BOS coin should fail if the user has not registered for the coin.</td>
 <td>Medium</td>
 <td>Coin operations may succeed only on valid user coin registration.</td>
-<td>Enforced through the <a href="https://github.com/nabob-labs/nabob-core/blob/main/nabob-move/framework/nabob-framework/sources/coin.move">coin</a> module, which has been audited.</td>
+<td>Enforced through the <a href="https://github.com/nabob-labs/nabob/blob/main/nabob-move/framework/nabob-framework/sources/coin.move">coin</a> module, which has been audited.</td>
 </tr>

 </table>